AnhyDev/ResourcesHub/AnhyLingo/README.md

 **AnhyLingo** is a plugin for Minecraft servers designed to create a multilingual interface.
 It allows players to receive system messages, messages from other plugins, as well as see names and descriptions of items in their chosen language.
 Tested on servers with `Spigot`, `Paper`, `Purpur` cores version `1.20.2`.
 The latest version of the `ProtocolLib` plugin is required for operation.

+### Important Installation Note for AnhyLingo

+To fully leverage the capabilities of AnhyLingo, it is essential to install the [AnhyLibAPI](https://github.com/AnhyDev/ResourcesHub/tree/main/AnhyLibAPI/releases/v1.3.3) library on your server.
+This integration is a critical component of AnhyLingo, providing the necessary infrastructure for its optimal performance.
+It's important to note that AnhyLibAPI is designed to be lightweight and efficient, ensuring that it does not impose any additional load on your server's performance.
+By installing AnhyLibAPI alongside AnhyLingo, you unlock the full potential of both, enhancing your server's functionality without compromising its efficiency.

 A common limitation of many Minecraft plugins is their confinement to a single language, as defined in the plugin's configuration.
 Few plugins offer true multilingual support, often relying solely on the language of the Minecraft client.

 **AnhyLingo** stands out in this landscape.
 It not only utilizes the client's language settings but also empowers players to choose multiple languages in a specified order for finding appropriate translations.
 Furthermore, **AnhyLingo** makes almost any in-game chat message multilingual by using language keys.
 These keys are replaced with corresponding translations during the server-to-client packet transmission, ensuring that messages are delivered in the player's chosen language.